atlas-jj/atlas-jj.github.io/robot-learning-geometry.md

 The goal of the research presented is to use structured priors and representation learning to encode _what_ is a task, with which a task can be generally parameterized, monitored and controlled.
 This problem, which we call __robotic task representation learning__ that involves studying
+- (1) What structured priors should be introduced to represent a task that enables general task specification.
-- (1) how a task-relevant representation should be structured and learned from raw image inputs?
+- (2) How a task-relevant representation should be structured and learned from raw image inputs.
-- (2) how such representation enables easier controller design, provides task monitoring?
+- (3) How such representation enables easier controller design, provides task monitoring.
-- (3) how representational invariance further enables generalizable robot learning across different environments and categorical objects?
+- (4) How representational invariance further enables generalizable robot learning across different environments and categorical objects.

 For example, by introducing a geometry structured task prior, a screwing task's representation encoding $$Z_{t}$$ stays consistent regardless of types of screw driver or screws since the task can be invariantly